 3. You Have a Full Plate

 I know what you’re thinking – which parent doesn’t have a full plate?
 I know, you are right!
 Some of us are working parents with babies or toddlers in daycare, and even if you aren’t, we are performing multi-tasking feats that would put any circus juggler to shame.
 It’s true.
 But for some parents, gentle, no-cry methods would be simply impossible.
 I found this out when our second baby was born.
-For parents of more than one child, spending an hour or more sleep coaching one of them, could potentially mean ignoring your other child for that entire time completely!
+Spending an hour or more sleep coaching could potentially mean ignoring your other child for that entire time completely!
 Can you imagine sitting crib-side nap coaching your baby for an hour while your 2 or 3 year old has the run of the house?
 With controlled crying you can check on your baby periodically, while still ensuring your 3 year old didn’t glitter glue the dogs’ ears together. 😉

 4. You Need Results, Fast!

 Yes, we would all love to be sleeping through the night and have a champion napper with just 24 hours of effort.
 Who doesn’t want results fast?!
 However, we work with a lot of parents for whom chronic sleep deprivation simply isn’t an option.
-There is no question that all of us are healthier, smarter and more alert with optimum sleep, but for some, being tired could be downright dangerous!
+There is no question that all of us are healthier, smarter, and more alert with optimum sleep.
+For some, being tired could be downright dangerous!
 So, if you are one of our families where a parent has to drive a work vehicle the next morning, or be in surgery at 7:00 am sharp, you will want a sleep coaching method that provides quicker results.

 5. Your Perceptive Child Won’t Fall Asleep While You’re in the Room!

-A lot of parents will tell us that they simply don’t want to leave their little ones in the room alone to cry.
+A lot of parents tell us that they don’t want to leave their baby in the room alone to cry.
 It’s not easy, we understand.
-But we have also realized that there are many children who simply won’t fall asleep with mom, dad or a caregiver in the room.
+We have also realized that there are many children who simply won’t fall asleep with a parent in the room.
 If they do, it will be hours later and they will already be overtired!
 Some babies, especially perceptive babies, seem to endlessly want to interact with a caregiver, and do anything and everything except focus on going to sleep.
 If you have been sleep coaching, but your little one simply seems to be distracted or frustrated by your presence – “why aren’t you rocking me to sleep mom?,” controlled crying is likely a good fit for you.